donglinchen/data_science_exercise/README.md

 NumPy is the fundamental package for scientific computing with Python Pandas is the fundamental package for data analysis with Python

-Follow the data science exercise in the following orders:
+Follow the data science exercises in the following order:
 1. numpy_exercise
 2. pandas-exercise